Royalty and A-list celebs from the Queen and Princess Diana to The Beatles have visited Grosvenor House.

 From Hollywood legends Richard Burton and Elizabeth Taylor to sporting legend Muhammad Ali, they’ve all been here.

-Now the hotel is sponsoring the second Mayfair Times’ Mayfair & St James’s Literary Festival this autumn.
+Now the hotel have partnered with the second Mayfair Times’ Mayfair & St James’s Literary Festival this autumn.

 Howard Hartley has spent 38 years working at Grosvenor House.